diogro/expressionVariance-manuscript/main.md

 ## High-variance genes are associated with active gene regulatory features

-To gain insight into genomic characteristics that are associated with gene expression variation, we assessed the epigenetic landscape of the gene regions surrounding low- vs. high-variance genes.
+To gain insight into genomic characteristics that are associated with gene expression variance, we assessed the epigenetic landscape of the gene regions surrounding low- vs. high-variance genes.
 We determined the proportion of the gene regions (gene +/- 250 kb) that fall within a given chromatin state, as defined globally in [Trykna ref].
 We then correlated the gene expression variance rank metric with these proportions [figure].
 As expected, given the existence of a mean-variance relationship for gene expression [refs and figure], the higher the gene expression variance metric, the higher the proportion of the surrounding gene region made up of transcribed chromatin states [figure].